-In these terms and conditions (unless the context otherwise requires) the following expressions shall have the following meanings: (a) “The Company” means Radio Works Ltd and its subsidiary Auction Media Ltd. (b) “The Advertiser” means the person, firm or company contracting for the services of the Company. © “Agreement” shall mean the form of engagement between the Company and the Advertiser together with these terms and conditions.
+In these terms and conditions (unless the context otherwise requires) the following expressions shall have the following meanings: (a) “The Company” means Radio Works Ltd and its subsidiary Auction Media Ltd. (b) “The Client” means the person, firm or company contracting for the services of the Company. (c) “Agreement” shall mean the form of engagement between the Company and the Client together with these terms and conditions.

-(a) On signing the Agreement the Advertiser agrees to be bound by these terms and conditions.
-Subject to clause 16, the Agreement can only be modified by a written instrument signed by both parties. (b) In the event of any conflict between the Agreement and these terms and conditions, these terms and conditions shall prevail. © These terms and conditions shall continue to apply as between the Advertiser and the Company where the Company is instructed by the Advertiser to carry out further services for the Advertiser and no new Agreement is completed and/or signed by the Advertiser.
+(a) On signing the Agreement the Client agrees to be bound by these terms and conditions.
+Subject to clause 16, the Agreement can only be modified by a written instrument signed by both parties. (b) In the event of any conflict between the Agreement and these terms and conditions, these terms and conditions shall prevail. (c) These terms and conditions shall continue to apply as between the Client and the Company where the Company is instructed by the Client to carry out further services for the Client and no new Agreement is completed and/or signed by the Client.

-(a) Placement of Advertising All placement of advertising with radio stations shall be subject to the commission and other charges set out in the Agreement. (b) Production and Research All production and research costs will be charged to the Advertiser at the cost set out in the Agreement. © Out of Pocket Expenses.
-The Advertiser agrees to reimburse to the Company any normal out of pocket expenses incurred by the Company in the production of the advertisement.
-These expenses include, but shall not be limited to, transportation and travel by the Company personnel on behalf of the Advertiser, telephone calls and faxes, messenger and freight services fees. (d) Fee The Company’s fee will be as per the Agreement.
+(a) Placement of Advertising All placement of advertising with radio stations shall be subject to the commission and other charges set out in the Agreement. (b) Production and Research All production and research costs will be charged to the Client at the cost set out in the Agreement. (c) Out of Pocket Expenses.
+The Client agrees to reimburse to the Company any normal out of pocket expenses incurred by the Company in the production of the advertisement.
+These expenses include, but shall not be limited to, transportation and travel by the Company personnel on behalf of the Client, telephone calls and faxes, messenger and freight services fees. (d) Fee The Company’s fee will be as per the Agreement.

-(a) Invoices are due for payment not later than thirty days from the date of invoice. (b) The Company may charge interest on overdue accounts at the rate of five per cent (5%) per annum above base rate issued by the National Westminster Bank until settlement is received.
-5 VAT Where applicable VAT will be added to the charges invoiced under these terms and conditions. (d) In the event that the Company contracts with media owners or Clients in a non-Sterling currency then the Company reserves the right to charge additional exchange rate fees (e) The Company reserves the right to recharge an Client any irrecoverable non-UK sales tax incurred on non-UK bookings. (f) If the Client pays the Company by credit card then the Company reserves the right to recharge any credit card charges to the Client.
+(a) Invoices are raised monthly and are due for payment not later than thirty days from the date of invoice. (b) The Company may charge interest on overdue accounts at the rate of five per cent (5%) per annum above base rate issued by the National Westminster Bank until settlement is received. (c) Where applicable VAT will be added to the charges invoiced under these terms and conditions. (d) In the event that the Company contracts with media owners or Clients in a non-Sterling currency then the Company reserves the right to charge additional exchange rate fees (e) The Company reserves the right to recharge an Client any irrecoverable non-UK sales tax incurred on non-UK bookings. (f) If the Client pays the Company by credit card then the Company reserves the right to recharge any credit card charges to the Client.

-The Advertiser warrants and undertakes that: (a) The facts given about its products or services shall be accurate and in no way misleading. (b) The Advertiser is the legal and beneficial owner of all contributions made by the Advertiser to the advertisement and/or has obtained all the necessary licenses, release or consents and the use of any such contributions shall not infringe the copyright or any other rights of any person, firm or company. © The Company shall not be required to include in the advertisement any matter which is an infringement of copyright of any other third party or is defamatory or is obscene or will expose the Company to criminal or civil proceedings. (d) The Company shall be fully indemnified by the Advertiser from and against all actions, proceedings, claims, demands and costs (including legal costs of the Company and a solicitor and own client basis) awards and damages arising out of any breach by the Advertiser of its warranties hereunder.
+The Client warrants and undertakes that: (a) The facts given about its products or services shall be accurate and in no way misleading. (b) The Client is the legal and beneficial owner of all contributions made by the Client to the advertisement and/or has obtained all the necessary licenses, release or consents and the use of any such contributions shall not infringe the copyright or any other rights of any person, firm or company. (c) The Company shall not be required to include in the advertisement any matter which is an infringement of copyright of any other third party or is defamatory or is obscene or will expose the Company to criminal or civil proceedings. (d) The Company shall be fully indemnified by the Client from and against all actions, proceedings, claims, demands and costs (including legal costs of the Company and a solicitor and own client basis) awards and damages arising out of any breach by the Client of its warranties hereunder.

-Subject to the provisions of clause 16, any booking may be cancelled by either side, provided that notice in writing is received by the Company or the Advertiser, as the case may be, not less than 28 days before the scheduled broadcast date.
+Any booking may be cancelled by either side, provided that notice in writing is received by the Company or the Client, as the case may be, not less than 28 days before the scheduled broadcast date.

-(a)The Company shall not be liable to the Advertiser under any circumstances in respect of any claim for any loss of profits or other indirect consequences, whether arising from negligence, breach of contract or howsoever. (b) The Company shall not be liable for any delay in, or omission of transmission or any error in any advertisement or publicity or promotional material prepared by the Company in the absence of any act, default or negligence on the part of the Company which may have caused the same. © If the Advertiser should cancel an advertisement or a number of advertisements giving insufficient notice to avoid liability to the radio station or stations, as set out in clause 9, the Advertiser shall be liable to indemnify the Company against all costs incurred. (d) In no circumstances will the Company be liable to an Client if the success of an advertising or other campaign is less than anticipated (e) The Company’s total liability to the Client under any claim shall be limited to fees charged for any single campaign.
+(a)The Company shall not be liable to the Client under any circumstances in respect of any claim for any loss of profits or other indirect consequences, whether arising from negligence, breach of contract or howsoever. (b) The Company shall not be liable for any delay in, or omission of transmission or any error in any advertisement or publicity or promotional material prepared by the Company in the absence of any act, default or negligence on the part of the Company which may have caused the same. (c) If the Client should cancel an advertisement or a number of advertisements giving insufficient notice to avoid liability to the radio station or stations, the Client shall be liable to indemnify the Company against all costs incurred. (d) In no circumstances will the Company be liable to an Client if the success of an advertising or other campaign is less than anticipated (e) The Company’s total liability to the Client under any claim shall be limited to fees charged for any single campaign.
 The Client will not be entitled to offset any claim against advertising fees due to the Company

 In the event that the Agreement cannot be performed or its obligation fulfilled for any reason beyond the reasonable control of either party including war, industrial action, floods, act of God then such non-performance or failure to fulfil its obligations shall be deemed not to be a breach of the Agreement.
 In the event that the Agreement cannot be performed or its obligations fulfilled for any reason beyond either party’s reasonable control for a continuous period of three months then either party may, at its discretion, terminate the Agreement by notice in writing at the end of that period.

-The Company shall be entitled by 14 days written notice to the Advertiser to determinate or suspend the Agreement if the Company shall have been prevented from performing the services by injury, mental or physical disability or otherwise and the Advertiser shall have no claim against the Company whatsoever in respect of any such suspension or determination.
+The Company shall be entitled by 14 days written notice to the Client to terminate or suspend the Agreement if the Company shall have been prevented from performing the services by injury, mental or physical disability or otherwise and the Client shall have no claim against the Company whatsoever in respect of any such suspension or determination.

 Notices under these terms and conditions may be sent by first class post to the address of the other party and shall be deemed to have been served within 48 hours after posting, subject to proof of posting.